ethanlacerenza/Kaonashi/README.md

 ## API Providers

 Kaonashi can devour API keys from various providers, including but not limited to:
-- EnchantAPI
+- Telegram
-- MysticData
+- HIB
-- SorcererServices
+- VT

 Feel free to add more providers and extend the magical capabilities of Kaonashi.